bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

 # <div align="center">Introduction to Data Visualization and Graphs with Matplotlib</div>

 ## Recap
-By this point we have looked into some important steps such as:
+By this point, we have looked into some important steps such as:
 - Opening a google co-lab notebook.
 - Importing libraries such as Pandas and Numpy.
 - Loading datasets (.csv files).
 - Observing datasets as pandas DataFrame.

 ## Learning Objectives
 For this week our main focus will be to visualize our data when it's loaded in a Pandas DataFrame.
-For this we will be using **matplotlib** and **pandas**.
+For this, we will be using **matplotlib** and **pandas**.
 You are familiar with pandas by now but matplotlib is new to you.
 Therefore, understanding and using the tools provided through matplotlib will be our main focus.
-By the end of the week you wil be able to implement the following ```commands```:
+By the end of the week you will be able to implement the following ```commands```:
-- Understand how  ```pyplot``` works and how to you can make customized plots using it.
+- Understand how  ```pyplot``` works and how you can make customized plots using it.
 - Use ```pandas``` to plot your dataFrame and map columns in the form of useful visualizations.
 - Learn how to load and use Time-Series data using Pandas ```pd.read_csv```
 - Use the 'Stock market data' to learn how to plot basic graphs and making them readable by adding: